gcc-mirror/gcc/gcc/config/aarch64/iterators.md

     UNSPEC_RSUBHN2	; Used in aarch64-simd.md.
     UNSPEC_SQDMULH	; Used in aarch64-simd.md.
     UNSPEC_SQRDMULH	; Used in aarch64-simd.md.
-    UNSPEC_SMULLB	; Used in aarch64-sve2.md.
-    UNSPEC_SMULLT	; Used in aarch64-sve2.md.
-    UNSPEC_UMULLB	; Used in aarch64-sve2.md.
-    UNSPEC_UMULLT	; Used in aarch64-sve2.md.
     UNSPEC_PMUL		; Used in aarch64-simd.md.
     UNSPEC_FMULX	; Used in aarch64-simd.md.
     UNSPEC_USQADD	; Used in aarch64-simd.md.